aiadvocates/pytorchblitz/build-model/model.md

 ## [nn.Linear](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html) to add a linear layer to the model.

-Now that we have flattened our tensor dimension we will apply a linear layer transform that will calculate the xb and learn the bias.
+Now that we have flattened our tensor dimension we will apply a linear layer transform that will calculate/learn the weights and the bias.

 From the docs:
 ```